 While it is possible to replace multiple teeth using the all-on-4-dental implants system it does help to know the tooth implant cost per tooth as well.
 If you do need to have multiple teeth replaced it is conceivable that your dentist will extend a discount, or recommend the all-on-4 system to keep costs down.
 Even so, knowing the cost of a single tooth implant can make budgeting that much easier.
+Make sure when you are budgeting, you exclude options like dental implant from Thailand or Bangkok because they have their own challenges and risks.

 How Is The Cost Of Dental Implants Calculated?